hanis-z/Snow-water-equivalent/README.md

 ### Notebooks in this repo
 [MODIS-DEM-Preprocessing_colab.ipynb](./src/MODIS-DEM-Preprocessing_colab.ipynb) - This notebook details the process of pulling down MODIS satellite imageries from Azure blob and save them as numpy arrays of pixels.

+[MODIS-Preprocessing.ipynb](./src/MODIS-Preprocessing.ipynb) - This notebook details the same process as the above notebook but for local machines and using conda environment.
+The environment to run this notebook is provided in the repo [here](modis.yml).

 [Data-Preprocessing.ipynb](./src/Data-Preprocessing.ipynb) - This notebook is where the data processing of ground measures data into model features.
 It then saves the resulting dataframe for modeling.
+The environment to run this notebook is provided in the repo [here](geo_env.yml).

 [Modeling.ipynb](./src/Modeling.ipynb) - This notebook contains dummy model, linear regression and 3 different types of Gradient Boosting models trained on the data saved at the end of Data-preprocessing notebook.
 This notebook also contains model evaluations and comparisons.
+The environment to run this notebook is provided in the repo [here](geo_env.yml).

 ## Modeling & Results